OnlyFans Chatters, Replaced: The Autonomous AI Chatter Software

 | Substy (Elite) | Custom | Custom | Partial autonomous (reported VIP handoff) | By request | OnlyFans |

-What replacing the chatter role actually changes inside an agency
+What replacing OnlyFans chatters changes inside an agency

-The crossover point is sensitive to per-creator revenue: the simple per-creator total-cost crossover sits near $20,000 monthly revenue per creator under mid-range assumptions, below it autonomous AI is cheaper on pure cost; above it assisted-AI is cheaper on pure cost, though the operational-simplicity dividend (no recruiting, training, scheduling, or turnover) typically dominates the decision at agency scale.
-Buyers below that point can keep the team and run assisted AI; buyers above it should compare a fully autonomous chatter against the chatter team's loaded cost, not against the AI vendor's licence fee.
-The agency cost calculator walks the math at agency scale.
+the simple per-creator total-cost crossover sits near $20,000 monthly revenue per creator under mid-range assumptions (range $11,000 to $22,000 depending on chatter wage), below it autonomous AI is cheaper on pure cost; above it assisted-AI is cheaper on pure cost, though the operational-simplicity dividend (no recruiting, training, scheduling, or turnover) typically dominates the decision at agency scale.
+Below that point, keep the team on assisted AI; above it, compare a fully autonomous chatter against the chatter team's loaded cost.
+The agency cost calculator walks the math.

-How to evaluate an AI chatter before you sign
+How to evaluate an AI replacement for OnlyFans chatters

 - Memory test.
 Does the system remember a fan's named details (job, partner, dog, last gift) three months later, without prompting?
 Ask to see a real conversation that proves it.

-- Cost math.
-What does my monthly cost look like at $5,000, $20,000, and $50,000 per creator per month in AI-generated revenue?
-A flat fee, a per-seat fee, and a revenue share invert at different points; force the vendor to show all three.
+- Cost math at real revenue.
+What does my monthly cost look like at $5,000, $20,000, and $50,000 per creator in AI-generated revenue?
+A flat fee, per-seat fee, and revenue share invert at different points.